xgeoff/forerunner/README.md

 Forerunner is designed to be thread-safe and reentrant.

-### What This Means
+### Thread Safety and Concurrency

-- A single `Workflow` instance can be shared safely across threads.
+A single `Workflow` instance can be shared safely across threads.

+A `WorkflowEngine` instance is bound to a single `Workflow` definition.
+It cannot execute multiple different workflow types.

-- A single `WorkflowEngine` instance can execute multiple workflows concurrently.
+However, a single `WorkflowEngine` instance can execute its configured workflow concurrently across multiple threads.

-- Multiple threads can call `engine.execute(context)` at the same time without synchronization.
+Multiple threads may safely call `engine.execute(context)` at the same time without synchronization.

 This is possible because: